 - Personalized approach.
-Mayo Clinic care providers get to know you and your concerns completely, and explain your options in plain language.
-Experience has shown us that understanding and considering all your issues as we develop a treatment plan together simply works better.
+Mayo Clinic care professionals get to know you and your concerns completely.
+They explain your options in plain language.
+Experience has shown us that understanding and considering all your concerns as we develop a treatment plan together simply works better.
 A detailed itinerary for appointments, tests and procedures lets us make the most of your time at the clinic.

 - Advanced diagnosis and treatment.
-Doctors in Mayo Clinic's Cardiovascular Research Center are focused on developing cutting-edge diagnostic tests and innovative treatments for people with cardiovascular disease.
+Doctors in Mayo Clinic's Cardiovascular Research Center are focused on developing new diagnostic tests and innovative treatments for people with cardiovascular disease.

 - The latest techniques and technology.
 Mayo Clinic doctors use advanced cardiac catheterization techniques to treat WPW syndrome in children and adults.

 - Innovative research.
-Staff in the Heart Rhythm Clinic actively conducts research in genetics, causes, diagnostic tests and treatments for arrhythmias, including WPW syndrome.
+Staff in the Heart Rhythm Clinic actively do research in genetics, causes, diagnostic tests and treatments for arrhythmias, including WPW syndrome.